-Choosing a niche is an important part of blogging and one quite a few folks skip entirely when they start out.
-If you are new to blogging this word might just be foreign to you.
-So, let’s start off with a definition.
+Choosing a blogging niche is a super important part of blogging and one quite a few folks skip entirely when they first start out.
+Before we get to far into how to choose let’s first talk just a bit about what a niche is.

 Notice that word “specialized”?

 When you think about it, there is an infinite number of blog topics out there.
-I mean you can find blogs on angry cats for heaven’s sake!
-So, whatever you choose to write about, just know that there is someone somewhere that WILL want to read it.
+Just google anything and more often than not there is a site that writes about it.
+And that is really good news for bloggers because that means that basically whatever you choose to write about, the odds are really good, great even, that there is someone out there that WILL want to read it.

 Who do you love?

 Your children?
 Your grandchildren?
 Your parents?
 Your pets?